cn-uofbasel/ccn-lite/doc/README-nfn.md

 Furthermore it is possible to put an ICN name before the lambda expression.
 The entire name can be specified as:

-/ <ICN name components> / <Lambda expression> / NFN marker where the <ICN name> can consist of an arbitrary number of components.
+/&lt ICN name components&gt / lt Lambda expression&gt / NFN marker
+where the ICN name can consist of an arbitrary number of components.

 ## The call operation
 The call operation is a special extension to the Lambda calculus.